j-ros/sql_da/Lesson1/lesson1.md

 ### AND and BETWEEN operators:
 1) Write a query that returns all the orders where the standard_qty is over 1000, the poster_qty is 0, and the gloss_qty is 0.
-2) Using the accounts table find all the companies whose names do not start with 'C' and end with 's'.
-3) Use the web_events table to find all information regarding individuals who were contacted via organic or adwords and started their account at any point in 2016 sorted from newest to oldest.

-1)

 ```sql
 SELECT *